skip to main content

 about mystery

-The reason why mystery works dates back to our ancestors.
-As human beings, we’ve always explored the space around us.
-For early humans, understanding the surroundings was a matter of survival as it ensured there was no danger around the corner.
+Essentially, mystery refers to partially obscured views that leave something to the imagination.
+Mystery views have the ability to stimulate curiosity and the desire to explore, which are innate and distinctive human traits.
+For early humans, understanding the surroundings was a matter of survival.
 While this is no longer the case in our living spaces, the curiosity part of it has remained.
 It’s still intriguing to explore a space and mystery nurtures this instinctive drive.

 A curved corridor.